The Foundation for a Meaningful Life

 • Communicate concepts and observations through writing and drawing

 Students in fifth grade ask, “How can we as scientists explain the world?”
 Fifth graders begin their year with a study of energy and electricity, during which they explore the properties of renewable energy and the uses and forms of energy.
 This focus prepares students for design challenges that encourage the application of these understandings.
 During a unit on ocean ecosystems, students learn about ocean life, investigate how humans and the ocean are interconnected, consider how our oceans are changing, and identify the driving forces that are behind that change.
 In a related hands-on design challenge, students learn how to balance buoyancy and pressure as they design, build, test, and redesign submersibles.
-In their final unit on inertia, students apply their knowledge of Newton’s Laws of Motion and the properties of air to the mechanics of air-powered vehicles, as students build balloon-powered race cars, hovercrafts, and water rockets to help them see these principles in action.
+In a unit on inertia, students apply their knowledge of Newton’s Laws of Motion and the properties of air to the mechanics of air-powered vehicles, as students build balloon-powered race cars, hovercrafts, and water rockets to help them see these principles in action.

 • Digital Literacy

 Digital Literacy provides students with key technology skills that they need to be successful both in and out of the classroom.
 Students learn how to leverage technology to achieve their goals; they also learn how to be responsible digital citizens by using technology in safe, legal and ethical ways.
-Digital Literacy also focuses on learning how to use technology as a tool for productivity, with a focus on construction, design, thinking, communication, and collaboration.
+Digital Literacy also focuses on learning how to use technology as a tool for productivity, with a focus on critical thinking, communication, and collaboration.
 The Digital Literacy curriculum is based on the International Society for Technology in Education Student Standards.
 In grades 4–6, students participate in a Digital Literacy Badging program where students learn discrete skills that they can apply both in school and at home.

 Each Lower School student has access to a Chromebook for use in all classes throughout the day, and students use a range of Google Education tools, including Gmail, Google Classroom, Docs, Sheets, Slides, Forms, Drawings, Sites, Jamboard, and Keep.
 Students also participate in activities that utilize tools including Seesaw, Adobe Spark, Common Sense Media, and a range of coding and keyboarding practice applications.